Switching From PC to Mac

 Windows

-Having decided to move from PC to Mac, you may feel more comfortable if you still have Windows to hand.
-Fortunately, you’re able to load Windows XP Home Edition or Professional (with at least Service Pack 2), or any Windows Vista version, using Boot Camp.
-This is a piece of software that comes as standard with every new Mac.
+Having decided to move from PC to Mac, you may feel more comfortable if you still have Windows.
+Fortunately, you can load Windows XP Home Edition or Professional (with at least Service Pack 2) or any Windows Vista version using Boot Camp.
+This piece of software comes as standard with every new Mac.
 (Please note that you cannot load any Windows software other than those given here.)

 Once Windows is on your Mac, use it as though you’re operating a PC.
 If you want the flexibility of having Windows and Mac OS X available simultaneously without restarting the computer, install either Parallels Desktop or VMware Fusion.